IBS-International-Business-School/group-research-project-report-drk/GROUP RESEARCH PROJECT REPORT.md

 | Inclu.Leadership |     3.56      |     2.70   |      3.87         |
 | Bias Reporting   |     3.35      |     2.53   |      3.46         |
 | Visibility       |     3.38      |     2.87   |      3.87         |

-**The Equity Gap Insight:**
-- Employees identifying with a disability score 0.91 points lower on their overall DEI experience than their peers.
-- **Systemic Failure:** This gap is statistically significant (p-value = 0.0241).

 ---